jmtemple/HTML-CSS/README.md

 ## Creating and Implementing CSS

-92. Open the already-existing `style.css` file in your repl.
+92. Open the already-existing `style.css` file from the htmltemplate.zip download.

 93. The CSS file doesn’t contain any content, it only defines the styles for the various elements in HTML files.